scummvm/scummvm/doc/docportal/help/faq.rst

 Can I only play LucasArts SCUMM games?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Although the ScummVM project started by reverse-engineering just the LucasArts SCUMM games, the project now supports hundreds of games from many different game developers.
 See the `Supported games <https://wiki.scummvm.org/index.php?title=Category:Supported_Games>`_ page on our wiki for a comprehensive list.
 There is a caveat; not all supported games are playable on all platforms.
-Sometimes this is because the game is simply too CPU intensive for the device, or there may be many other reasons.
+Sometimes this is because the game is simply too CPU intensive for the device, or there might be many other reasons.
 If a game is not available on a platform, you will not be able to add it to ScummVM.

 .. _getgames:

 Where do I get the games?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-See `Where to get the games <https://wiki.scummvm.org/index.php?title=Where_to_get_the_games>`_ on our wiki.
+See the :doc:`../use_scummvm/add_play_games` page.

 .. _installgames: